SAP-samples/teched2022-AD160/exercises/6_ReleaseDeployProcess/run-release-deploy.md

 ## Summary <a name="summary"></a>

-You've now  successfully released and deployed your project and completed the below steps in your process
+You have now  successfully released and deployed your project and completed the below steps in your process.

   ![Summary](./images/Summary.png)